-Trust us, you want to have a bag of Epsom salts on hand—the simple ingredient promotes relaxation, fights inflammation, and relieves aches and pains.
+Trust us, you want to have a bag of Epsom salts on hand.
+Although research is needed to support these claims, this simple ingredient may promote relaxation, fight inflammation, and relieve aches and pains.
 More specifically, you should pick up this bag.
 Along with Epsom salts, it uses hydrating aloe and vitamin E, plus a blend of essential oils for a lovely-yet-subtle scent.
 Use it to soak your feet, add a few cups to your bath, or mix in with your body wash to create an exfoliating scrub.

 Best Moisturizing: Herbivore Botanicals Coconut Soak

 If your tootsies are dry with a capital D, reach for this guy.
 True to its name, it uses both coconut milk and coconut pulp to pack plenty of hydration.
 The tropical scent that will transport you to a Caribbean beach is just an added bonus, as is the squeaky-clean formula.
 Try it at night, then load up on a thick foot cream post-soak to wake up to softer, smoother feet.